Engee documentation

 Description

-The Angular Velocity Source block represents an angular velocity source that generates a velocity difference at its terminals proportional to the input signal.
+Block Angular Velocity Source It is an angular velocity source that generates a velocity difference at its terminals proportional to the input signal.

-Connections R and C represent mechanical rotation conservation ports.
-The S port is the signal that controls the source.
-The relative velocity (velocity differential) at the source is directly proportional to the signal at the S control port.
-The entire variety of signal sources can be used to create the desired velocity variation profile.
+Connections R and C are mechanical ports for maintaining rotation.
+Port S is the signal controlling the source.
+The relative speed (differential speed) at the source is directly proportional to the signal at the control port S. All the variety of signal sources can be used to create the desired rate change profile.

-The positive direction of the block is from port R to port C. This means that the velocity is measured as ωωω , where ω , ω are the absolute angular velocities at the R and C ports respectively.
+The positive direction of the block is from port R to port C. This means that the speed is measured as ωωω , where ω , ω — absolute angular velocities at ports R and C, respectively.

-A source is positive if it is directed from R to C. The power generated by the source is negative if the source is energising at port R.
+A source is positive if it is directed from R to C. The power generated by the source is negative if the source supplies power to the R port.

 Ports